Conjecture on Maximal Sublattices of Finite Semidistributive Lattices and Beyond: Preliminaries

-If $\left<X, \calG \right>$ is a convex geometry generated by chains $C_1$, $\ldots$, $C_n$, and $C_i$ is given by the order $\phi_i(1) <_i\phi_i(2)<_i\cdots <_i \phi_i(m)$, then we will refer to the set $\{ \phi_i(1), \ldots , \phi_i(k)\}$ as $C_i(\phi_i(k))$.
-It is the first element in chain $C_i$ that contains $x_k^i$.
-We will refer to the least meet irreducible element of $\calG$ that lies on chain $C_i$ and contains point $x\in X$ as $M_i(x)$.
-As every element of $\calG$ is the meet of elements from the generating chains, for each $a\in\calG$ and for each $i=1,\ldots ,n$, there is a least element $C_i(a)$ for which $a\subseteq C_i(a)$.
-Clearly, if $a=\{ x\}$ is a singleton, then $C_i(a)=C_i(x)$.
+If is a convex geometry generated by chains , , , and is given by the order , then we will refer to the set as .
+It is the first element in chain that contains .
+We will refer to the least meet irreducible element of that lies on chain and contains point as .
+As every element of is the meet of elements from the generating chains, for each and for each , there is a least element for which .
+Clearly, if is a singleton, then .

 There are a few facts about convex geometries (see \cite{AN16}) that we will be using.
-Suppose $\left< X,\calG\right>$ is a convex geometry with $cdim=n$ and generating chains $C_1$, $\ldots$, $C_n$.
+Suppose is a convex geometry with and generating chains , , .

-\begin{enumerate} \item $\calG$ is SD$_\vee$. \item $\calG$ is {\em lower semi-modular}, which means for all $x,y\in\calG$, $x\prec x\vee y\Rightarrow x\wedge y\prec y$; or, equivalently, if $x\prec y$, then for every $z$, either $x\wedge z=y\wedge z$ or $x\wedge z\prec y\wedge z$. \item If $x\prec y$ in $\calG$, then as sets, $|y\setminus x|=1$. \item All meet-irreducible elements of $\calG$ are on generating chains of $\calG$. \item For all $a\in\calG$, $a=\bigwedge_{i=1}^nC_i(a)=\bigcap_{i=1}^nC_i(a)$. \end{enumerate}
+\begin{enumerate} \item is SD . \item is {\em lower semi-modular}, which means for all , ; or, equivalently, if , then for every , either or . \item If in , then as sets, . \item All meet-irreducible elements of are on generating chains of . \item For all , . \end{enumerate}

-\item As discussed in \cite[page 8]{G2}, the {\em glued sum} of lattices $\calL_1$ and $\calL_2$ is the lattice $\calL$ formed by equating the maximal element of $\calL_1$ with the minimal element of $\calL_2$, considering every element in $\calL_1$ to be less than every point in $\calL_2$, and keeping the order on each $\calL_i$ the same.
-This point of ``gluing" will be related to every element of $\calL$.
-Furthermore, every lattice that has an element other than its maximal and minimal element that is comparable to every other element of the lattice, can be {\em decomposed} into smaller components that are glued-summed together that point.
-We'll refer to a lattice as {\em indecomposable} if there is no element other than the maximal and minimal element that is related to every other element of the lattice.
+\item As discussed in \cite[page 8]{G2}, the {\em glued sum} of lattices and is the lattice formed by equating the maximal element of with the minimal element of , considering every element in to be less than every point in , and keeping the order on each the same.
+This point of ``gluing" will be related to every element of .
+Furthermore, every lattice that has an element, other than its maximal and minimal element, that is comparable to every other element of the lattice, can be {\em decomposed} into smaller components that are glued-summed together at that point.
+We refer to a lattice as {\em indecomposable} if there is no element other than the least and greatest element that is comparable to every other element of the lattice.
 Every lattice can be decomposed into a sequence of indecomposable components.

 \end{enumerate} \end{defn}